|

 compatible with normal ideas about democracy.

-intellectual history of their discipline, and an approach to mathematics that
+appreciation of the intellectual history of their discipline, and an approach

 human-made capital was the limiting factor in economic development to the